Brown DLD Faculty Guides

 Additional Resources

 Would you like to learn more about document remediation?
-The following resources provide in-depth guides.
+The following videos provide in-depth guidance.

 Brown staff and faculty also have access to LinkedIn Learning content about how to make PDFs accessible: